chifru19/Cloud-Security-Suite/README.md

 🛡️ Cloud Security & DevSecOps Suite
+Bridging the gap between detection and defense with an automated DevSecOps loop.
 An automated security auditing and remediation system for AWS S3 (simulated via LocalStack).
 This project demonstrates a full DevSecOps loop: Detect → Log → Visualize → Remediate.

 🚀 Features

 Automated Auditing: Python-based scanner checks for public S3 buckets.

 Real-time Dashboard: Streamlit UI for monitoring security drift and compliance.